-The Great Barrier Reef supports commercial, recreational, Indigenous and charter fishing, targeting a range of species including fish, sharks, crabs and prawns.
+The Great Barrier Reef supports commercial, recreational, Indigenous and charter fishing, which target a range of species, including fish, sharks, crabs and prawns.

 Fishing is the principal extractive use of the Great Barrier Reef.
-Management of fishing and its environmental impacts is shared between the Australian and Queensland Governments.
+The Australian and Queensland governments share management of fishing and its environmental impacts .

-There are ten major commercial fisheries in the Great Barrier Reef Region.
+There are 10 major commercial fisheries in the Great Barrier Reef Region.
 The main commercial sectors are net, trawl, line and pot fisheries.
 Commercial fishing is important to both domestic and international markets.

 As well as observing fishing regulations, it is important that those who fish adopt responsible fishing practices while out on the water.
 These practices help to protect the natural environment, maintain the ecological balance of the Reef and contribute to improving its general health.